 Managing Employee Performance Expectations Guidance

-Per the Code of Virginia, 2.2-2817.1, the President of the university is required to establish a telecommuting policy under which eligible employees may telecommute to the maximum extent possible without diminished employee performance or service delivery.
+Per the Code of Virginia, 2.2-2817.1, the President of the university is required to establish a remote work policy under which eligible employees may remote work to the maximum extent possible without diminished employee performance or service delivery.